cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/advanced.rst

    While it is possible to use ``sbatch`` with jobs of any size, it should be remembered that Slurm imposes some overhead on jobs.
-It is therefore preferable to run jobs in batches, instead of running each task individually.
+It is therefore preferable to run fast commands in batches, instead of submitting each command to slurm, individually.
+See the :ref:`p_tips_batching` page for more information.

 Mapping task IDs to data
 ========================